nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous CHIM home folder.

+**Q**: My result display turns white if the text is too long, how do I resolve it?<br>
+**A**: You may scroll down to view the content of the text.
+If it still does not appear correctly, you may consider using a shorter string.

+**Q**: Will my app work properly if it changes a timezone?<br>
+**A**: The app may not work as intended if the timezone changes.
+For example, cheeses may be allowed to be created at a future date when the timezone changes.
+       Hence, do ensure that the time on your computer running the application is consistent and does not change suddenly.

 --------------------------------------------------------------------------------------------------------------------